 In Q. 512, only record YES if the respondent lists one (or more than one) of the vaccinations that are listed in Q. 509 but are not recorded on the card as having been given.
+(The CAPI system will provide a list of those vaccinations that are recorded as not having been given.)
 Do not include vaccinations that are not listed on the vaccination card, such as an influenza (flu) vaccination.